How to Transcribe a Video to Text

 Prime Your Text Expander

 My other essential transcription tool is a text expander program.
-These nifty little bits of software allow you to create your own snippets of text in order to speed up the typing process.
+These nifty little bits of software allow you to create your snippets of text to speed up the typing process.

 In a transcription context, this means you can set up expandable snippets for everything from the names of the speakers to key phrases that come up repeatedly in the video.
 All you have to do is type a couple of letters and the software will expand the phrase.